Testing will resume in Autumn 2018. For Summer testing, please refer to the attached document for additional testing

 How does the HIV testing device work?

-- The OraQuick Advance Rapid HIV-1/2 Antibody Test for FREE for all.
+- The OraQuick Advance Rapid HIV-1/2 Antibody Test is FREE for all.

 - The test is an oral swab that detects antibodies in your oral fluid, which develop as a part of your immune system's response to the virus.
 These antibodies can be detected by the OraQuick Advance Rapid HIV-1/2 Antibody Testing device after 3-6 months.
 For the most accurate test results using this testing device, you should be tested at least 3-6 months after your last potential exposure to HIV.

 - No needles and no blood are involved in this HIV test.

-- Paperwork can be done either anonymously (you do not give your name and you do not receive a paper copy of your HIV test result) or confidentially (your name is recorded and you do receive a paper copy of your HIV test result).
+- Paperwork can be done either anonymously (you do not give your name and you do not receive a paper copy of your HIV test result) or confidentially (your name is recorded and you receive a paper copy of your HIV test result).

 - Results are ready in 20-40 minutes.